Two Russians and an American arrive on the ISS

 “The atmosphere is good, the crew is ready to accomplish all the tasks entrusted to them,” said Nikolai Tchoub, aged 39, who is also making his first flight.
 He added that traveling to space was “a childhood dream” to which he devoted “his whole life.”
 The three astronauts will take over from the Russians Sergei Prokopiev and Dmitri Peteline and the American Frank Rubio, who arrived aboard the ISS a year ago.

 Their mission had been extended due to the damage to their return ship, the Soyuz MS-22, which suffered a spectacular leak in December 2022 while docked with the ISS, due according to Moscow to the impact of a micrometeorite.
-The Russian space agency therefore decided that it could only be used in an emergency, and chose to send the MS-23 spacecraft as a replacement.
+The Russian space agency therefore decided that it might only be used in an emergency, and chose to send the MS-23 spacecraft as a replacement.

 The space sector is one of the rare areas where cooperation between Russia and the United States remains, in a context of high tensions due to the conflict in Ukraine.
 The American Loral O’Hara said Thursday that the ISS was “a symbol of peace and cooperation”.